 Finally putting down mulch was great for me because I wasn’t able to plant all of my seeds at once.
 I planted the seeds at different time intervals because I didn’t have huge blocks of time to just get it all done at once like I used to be able to do.
 I didn’t want to plant seeds on top of each other but my memory wasn’t that great.
 So each time I put seeds down in an area, I followed it by a little mulch.
 That helped me to mark where I put the seeds.
 Then when the plants were bigger (or I had transplanted in the plants that I grew inside) I filled it in with more mulch.

-For me this means: tomatoes, peas, zucchini, pumpkins, bush beans, cucumbers, sunflowers, etc. It can be really discouraging when you try to plant and you plant and then have problems or need to google things all the time.
-It is pretty obvious when a tomato is ready to pick and for the most part tomato plants aren’t that finicky.
+For me this means: tomatoes, peas, zucchini, pumpkins, bush beans, cucumbers, sunflowers, etc. It can be really discouraging when you try to plant and you plant and then have problems.
+I feel like there are some things that are pretty straight forward like tomatoes.
 It might be different plants in your area that are rather fool proof so it is good to have a neighbor to act as a mentor that you can ask.

 We would go out and spend the morning staring up at the huge sunflowers or watch as the garden grew larger and larger.
 I would add food from the garden to my baby’s diet as he grew.
 It made it easier to have a garden when it was serving a duel purpose: entertaining my baby and feeding him fresh food.

 I have the best memories of going out to the garden and eating fresh peas and tomatoes.
-I also have lots of memories weeding….and weeding and weeding.
+Along side of those memories are also lots of memories weeding….and weeding and weeding.
 I think for my children I want to spend more time teaching them more how to plant and harvest then just weeding.
 Also, if you use mulch, you won’t need to weed so much.

 My garden this year was great.
 It wasn’t the massive half of an acre that I hope to have one day but it is better than nothing.
 I love knowing what has gone into my food and that I don’t have to go far to get fresh food.
 I know that each year I’m going to get more and more experience so that one day I will be able to (at least theoretically) grow enough for us to be fed not only in the summer but in winter too for a fraction of the cost to buy it at the store.